Every professional displayed on Counselling Directory has been independently

-I offer appointments that work around you, in the daytime and the evening across the week.
+I offer appointments that work around you, and at the moment I have availability in the afternoon across the week.
 I usually work weekly, but depending on your circumstances and needs we can discuss fortnightly or twice-weekly sessions.

 I am currently working exclusively online or by telephone, and am unlikely to return to face-to-face work before Spring 2022.
 I'm happy to work with you in a way that works for you - with or without a webcam!
 Some people like video calls, some people find them hard work.
 I've been working on telephone and by video for a number of years, so we can work in whichever form feels most comfortable for you.

 Getting in contact